UChebNick/shard_lib/README.en.md

 ## Usage

-Import the necessary classes and functions from the library and set the hp (API host) at the beginning of the file:
+Import the necessary classes and functions from the library and install hp (API host) at the beginning of the library file:
 '''py
 from async_crypto_wallet import Wallet, create_wallet